AltimitSystems/mv-android-client/CONTRIBUTING.md

+## Copyright

+Copyright is held under the name "Altimit Community Contributors".
+Altimit Community Contributors includes Altimit Systems LTD and all accepted Pull requests to the **AltimitSystems/mv-android-client/master** branch.

 ## Pull requests

 To make the review process simple and to help with understanding the nature of your changes please adhere to the following guidelines: